Lineax17/fedora-update/README.md

 # Fedora System Upgrade Utility

 A robust and automated system upgrade script for Fedora Linux (Fedora 41+).
-It streamlines the update process for DNF5, Flatpak, Snap, and Homebrew, while ensuring system stability—especially for NVIDIA users.
+It streamlines the update process for DNF5, Flatpak, Snap, and Homebrew, while ensuring system stability-especially for NVIDIA users.

 ## Features